cjeholm/DUCK/README.md

 ### Settings
 In the beginning of the file duck.py you can find a section commented "User settings".
 Update these parameters for your location and alert thresholds.

-alert_alt - the altitude under which to alert
+* alert_alt - the altitude under which to alert.
+The unit depends on how you set the 'metric' parameter.

-play_sound - set to False for silent mode
+* play_sound - set to False for silent mode

-metric - set to True to convert altitude and distance to meters and kilometers
+* metric - set to True to convert altitude and distance to meters and kilometers

-refresh_timer - seconds the script will wait before refresh
+* refresh_timer - seconds the script will wait before refresh

-timeout - seconds the script will alert after no more data is received when alerting
+* timeout - seconds the script will alert after no more data is received when alerting

-json_source - url to JSON file from DUMP1090. data.json or aircraft.json, depending on version
+* json_source - url to JSON file from DUMP1090. data.json or aircraft.json, depending on version

-my_lat - your latitude position
+* my_lat - your latitude position

-my_long - your longitude position
+* my_long - your longitude position

-alert_distance - radius of the alert in miles or kilometers
+* alert_distance - radius of the alert in miles or kilometers

-log - set True for writing alerting aircraft to a txt file.
+* log - set True for writing alerting aircraft to a txt file.
 A new file is created for each session.

 ### KNOWN LIMITATIONS